markin-alex/bianalyzer/README.md

 1. Download a collection of abstracts from a Digital Library (either IEEE Xplore or Springer)
 2. Extract a set of keyphrases from the obtained collection via TextRank algorithm
-3. Build a keyphrase-to-text relevance matrix using either
+3. Build a keyphrase-to-text relevance matrix one of the following metrics:

     * TF-IDF metric;
     * Okapi BM25 metric;